The Arnold Schwarzenegger diet and workout plan was intense.

 What he means by that is he put the same time into acting as he did when he was bodybuilding.

-That’s why bodybuilding is such a great sport because the worth ethic, patience and success you get there transfer to other areas of your life.
+That’s why bodybuilding is such a great sport because of the worth ethic, patience, and success you get there transfer to other areas of your life.